4site-interactive-studios/4site-wordpress-promotions/README.md

 > Creates a lightbox that displays a single-step embedded Engaging Networks page.
 Great for newsletter signups and petitions.

+CTA Lightbox

+> Creates a customizable call-to-action lightbox featuring an image, customizable colors, description, and buttons.

 Overlay

 > A customizable lightbox that can appear as a modal or full site takeover.
 Includes options for donation buttons that pass their values to a corresponding Engaging Networks Donation page.